batyap/TimeTables-demo/README.md

 Authors: Dylan Snyder, Bates Brodie, Batya Stein, Kevin Zheng, and AJ Kawczynski

-Time Tables is a employee scheduling application for use by Princeton University Staff and Students, designed as a semester long group project.
+Time Tables is a employee scheduling application for use by Princeton University student organizations, designed as a collaborative semester long group project for COS333.

 Features include: